-The coriander plant has been used medicinally for a very long time, and both the Assyrians and the Egyptians used it.
+The coriander plant has been used medicinally for a long time, and both the Assyrians and the Egyptians used it.
 The plant can provoke toxic effects on the nervous system (drunkenness) when taken in high doses.
 Coriander is highly appreciated as a seasoning as well.

 Coriander Plant Scientific Facts